marain-dotnet/Marain.Workflow/docs/concepts/trigger-processing.md

 # Trigger Processing

 When a request is sent into the workflow engine, a number of steps need to happen.
-Normally these are expected to happen as part of a long running operation and the Marain.Operations service is leveraged to support this.
+This processing happens asynchronously, with the API implementing the long running operation pattern for HTTP endpoints.
+Specifically, when a request is sent into the workflow engine, the API will respond with an acknowledgement (an HTTP 202 Accepted code) and a URL that can be used to access the status of the operation.
+This endpoint can be polled to determine when the operation has completed.

 When running using the hosting functions provided, the majority of this process is orchestrated using an Azure Durable Function.
 It's possible to run the workflow engine in-process, but there are some drawbacks and gotchas that are covered later in this document.

 Regardless of how the engine is being hosted, the following steps need to take place:

-1. Identify the workflow instances that should be able to process the trigger.
+1. Identify the workflow instances that may be able to process the trigger.
 2. For each candidate workflow instance, rehydrate it from storage and pass it the trigger to process.
 3. If the workflow instance has changed as a result of processing the trigger, persist it back to storage.